 The Sale shall be conducted similar to a professional sports draft, with each purchaser having an opportunity to purchase certificates of delinquency in turn through several rounds.

-A) The order of selection by purchasers shall be determined by a random drawing conducted August 22, 2022 at 3:30 p.m.
+A) The order of selection by purchasers shall be determined by a random drawing conducted August 18, 2023 at 9:00 am.
 CST.
-All purchasers seeking to participate in the sale must be registered in our office by the close of business August 15, 2022.
+All purchasers seeking to participate in the sale must be registered by the close of business August 14, 2023.
 The County Clerk will conduct the drawing using the social media platform Facebook Live.
 The purchaser does not need to be present for the random drawing.
 The list of positions will be broadcast and posted to our website immediately following the close of the drawing.

 B) This year the tax sale will be conducted IN PERSON.
-We are allowing ONLY 1 Representative Per Company to Be Present the Day of the Sale.
-As In Past Sales, We Will Also Allow Multiple Companies to Use 1 Representative.
-Before the 2021 sale begins the Clerk shall sell all the certificates of delinquency for which prior year certificate information was presented and verified to the third-party with the most recent tax year claim seeking to purchase the certificate of delinquency.
+The Clerk’s Office will allow only one representative per company to be preset the day of the sale.
+However, multiple companies may use the same representative.
+Before the 2022 sale begins, the Clerk shall sell all the certificates of delinquency for which prior year certificate information was presented and verified to the third-party with the most recent tax year claim seeking to purchase the certificate of delinquency.
 All remaining bills will be placed in the pool of liens to be sold by the Clerk.

 C) The Purchasers / Representatives will select certificates of delinquency to purchase in order based on the random drawing order from lowest to highest.
 Certificates of delinquency will be sold in lots of 1, until the purchasers spending cap is reached, the purchasers ask to be withdrawn from the sale, or all certificates of delinquency are sold.
 Purchasers shall be permitted to purchase only those certificates of delinquency included on their previously submitted list during the sale, unless and until all other purchasers have withdrawn, in which case any remaining certificates may be sold to any purchaser able and willing to buy them.
 When a purchaser has withdrawn from the sale, no other purchaser may take the place of the withdrawing purchaser.